thenoseman/vim_config/README.markdown

 + `renew_omnicompl_files` script to update the PHP-OmniComplete Function list from the PHP SVN Repository and node.js functionlist.
 Requires wget and node installed.
 + `integrate_way_cooler_icon` script downloads a better MacVim icon and integrates it into a homebrew installed MacVim.

+# Assorted scripts:
-+ Use `:Unshouldify` to remove 'should' from a open rspec files
++ Use `:Unshouldify` to remove 'should' from an open rspec files
 + Rails Locale lookup via `:Loc` (try inside t("content.of.some.yaml.file"))
 + Enter `:Presentationmode` with larger font, "fullscreen" and `<ctrl-shift-up>` and `<ctrl-shift-down>` to scale the fontsize manually
 + `re[MOTION]`: Replaces the MOTION text with the last yanked test (assorted_scripts/replace_with_register.vim)